 Birdwatch and kayak in Tonle Sap Lake

 Tonle Sap is a vast freshwater lake that spans hundred of miles and eventually joins the Mekong River.
 It’s close to both Siem Reap and the Angkor temples, and the whole area is packed with potential adventure.
-If you’re feeling fancy, you can head out on a sunset cruise, and sip champagne as the lake’s surface glitters.
+If you’re feeling fancy, you can head out on a sunset cruise and sip champagne as the lake’s surface glitters.
 Prefer something a little more rough and ready?
 Climb into a kayak and glide across the calm waters.

 Life on the lake is fascinating.
 An entire fishing community spend their lives on the water in wooden homes that either float on top of the water or teeter above it on stilts.
 Visiting one of the fish markets out on the lake is an experience straight out of a fantasy novel.
 It hardly seems possible that in a world of commuting and social media and Excel spreadsheets, this kind of lifestyle could still exist.
 Bird lovers will be particularly enamoured with Tonle Sap; from your kayak you may be able to spot grey-headed fish eagles, milky storks and spot-billed pelicans.

-During the monsoon season, the Sap River actually reverses flow from the pressure of the heavy rains, and the lake swells to six times its size!
+During the monsoon season, the Sap River actually reverses flow from the pressure of the heavy rains, and the lake swells to six times its size.

 Grab a crab in Kep

 Kep is a cute little fishing town in the south of Cambodia.
-Famous for its seafood, the crab market and the procession of restaurants the line the shore is a must-do.
+Famous for its seafood, the crab market and the procession of restaurants that line the shore is a must-do.
 The crab here is seasoned with local pepper called Kampot – the resulting dish is as kind to the wallet as it is to the tastebuds.
-Kep lacks a beach that could really be deemed ‘Insta-worthy’ (ugh, sorry), however it’s a great hub for day trips to many nearby islands.
+Kep lacks a beach that could really be deemed ‘Insta-worthy’, however it’s a great hub for day trips to many nearby islands.
 Rabbit Island in particular – while disappointingly free from floppy eared friends – is a lovely spot for snorkelling and/or lounging on golden sands.